jeffersonzaki/MOD4_Project/README.md

 # Human Freedom Index
+Using the human freedom index, this project assessed the relationships between freedom and other social , political and economic factors that impact a country’s freedom index score.
+Using regression model, we are aiming to understand phenomenons that have a strong correlation with a higher freedom score.

 ### Summary of Contents
 - [Data](https://github.com/Lidetsal/MOD4_Project/tree/zj/Data) - Shows csv and json files of the data that has been used to create the project.